-Below are the details of projects and research-based aspects of work I have undertaken, in a range of areas including online learning, evidence use in social services, impacts of surveillance on authors, access to higher education and information experiences around politics and the news.
+Below are the details of projects and research-based aspects of work I have undertaken, in a range of areas including: online learning; evidence use in social services; impacts of digital surveillance; access to higher education; and political information experiences.
 Related publications are listed here.